James Ferman

-James Alan Ferman (11 April 1930 – 24 December 2002) was an American television and theatre director.
-He was the Secretary (later termed Director) of the British Board of Film Classification from 1975 to 1999.
+James Alan Ferman (11 April 1930 – 24 December 2002) was an American-British television and theatre director.
+While serving in the US Air Force, Ferman was stationed in Suffolk, England.
+He studied at Cambridge and went onto become a TV and film director.
+In 1975, he became the Secretary (later, the Director) of the British Board of Film Classification.
+He served in that role from 1975 to 1999 overseeing the classification of British films for more than 20 years and was variously criticised as being too harsh or too lenient.